Yes, there is such thing as the worst color ever- one that you should never use ever unless you want to evoke disgustful emotions.

 Color theory is a fundamental tool that is used by savvy communicators.
-It forms foundations of marketing, product design, sales, etc. The psychology of colors is so innate to us, that it influences the way we see the world.
+It forms the foundations of marketing, product design, sales, etc. The psychology of colors is so innate to us, that it influences the way we see the world.

-In marketing, the brands, logos, their product packaging, are all built using the robust science of psychology of colors.
+In marketing, the brands, logos, their product packaging, are all built using the robust science of the psychology of colors.
 Here is a ready reckoner for you to consider:

 Companions that go well together

 These colors all have companions that go well together.
 Some colors in the wheel below go together in surprising ways, some just wouldn’t hang out.

 There is a bit of science and loads of art involved in this.
 Some families that go together are:

 Monochromatic Color Palette schemes are built of tones, shades, and tints inherent within a hue range.
 These are easiest to do since you can simply pick the ranges within the same hue